 What You Need: Face Masks, Face Steamer, Nail Polish, Head Bands, Cucumbers

 Everyone needs some pampering once in a while.
-Most 15-year-olds are receiving an abundance of homework and stress on every basis.
-Self-care and relaxation may not be their number one priority.
+Most 15-year-olds are receiving an abundance of homework and stress on an everyday basis.
+Self-care and relaxation may not be their number one priority, this can help kick start a regular self-care routine as well.
 Creating a serene oasis for your teen may be exactly what they need!
 Play some quiet spa music and layout a variety of face masks for a truly relaxing experience.

 Warm chocolate, fresh strawberries, and soft marshmallows are always fun and delicious.
+More meal-type foods like chicken, meat, and other proteins along with vegetables can be cooked in a fondue pot of oil or broth.
 A fondue party is a great idea for those who want to have a party later in the evening.
 It would be smart to accompany fondue night with a movie or game.
 Also, if your teen doesn’t like cake this is a sweet alternative!

 What You Need: Food, Drink, Cake

 Some teens do not want or need anything particularly spectacular to have a great birthday party.
 Some teens just want some good food, time with their close friends, and a birthday cake.
 Instead of curating an elaborate get-together, set out some food and let your teen enjoy the night.

 Going out to your teen’s favorite restaurant can be a perfect way to spend their birthday.
 Make sure to book your reservation and get a semi-accurate headcount beforehand—this will make the whole activity a lot easier and stress-free.
 If with or without a parent it can give your teen the feeling of young adulthood.